 No!
 You want this sauce to bind to the noodles – this is aided by the addition of the pasta water.
 Adding oil when cooking the noodles will make them slippery and the sauce won’t stick as well.

-It’s more of a creamy arrabbiata sauce.
 Vodka sauce such as this one here don’t typically have whole tomatoes, the base of the sauce is just tomato paste and cream flavored by shallots, a touch of vodka and red pepper.
-This sauce gets it’s flavor from the slowly simmered onions while the spice comes from the Calabrian chilies and red pepper flakes.
+This creamy arrabbiata sauce (spicy tomato sauce) gets it’s flavor from the slowly simmered onions while the spice comes from the Calabrian chilies and red pepper flakes.

 TAG ME ON INSTAGRAM TO BE FEATURED ON MY STORIES! @cookingwithcocktailrings